-You’ve probably heard people talk about STEM jobs and STEM programs, and you may have wondered – what is STEM?
+You’ve probably heard people talk about STEM jobs and programs, and you may have wondered – what is STEM?
 STEM stands for Science, Technology, Engineering and Mathematics.
-Here at John Tyler, we use STEM-H, with the H standing for Health Care.
+At John Tyler, we use STEM-H, with the H standing for Health Care.

 Skills tied to the STEM-H fields are vital to innovation and to economic growth, and the number of jobs related to STEM-H is growing.
 Unfortunately, the number of students majoring in these fields is not keeping pace.
-If this trend continues, American companies will not be able to find qualified workers and the U.S. will find it more difficult to compete in the global economy.
-Another concern facing the U.S. is the need for teachers skilled in educating students in the STEM-H fields.
+That’s where Tyler comes in.
+Explore more about STEM-H at www.stemjobs.com.

 Central Virginia Undergraduate Mathematics Scholarship Program – Virginia State University (VSU)